jnovack/docker-my-cert-authority/README.md

 docker run -it -v /path/to/ca/:/opt/ --rm jnovack/my-cert-authority
 ```

-Or more appropriately, with volume containers:
+Or more appropriately, up your Docker game with volume containers:

 ```
 docker volume create --name ca-project.example